MauritsWilke/storytel-api/readme.md

 # <img src="./static/logo.svg" height="27px"> Storytel API
 An unofficial wrapper for the [Storytel][storytel] API written in TS.\
 This project is still in development and I don't recommend using it untill v1 is released.
-The project isn't on NPM yet, so if you want to use the current version you'll have to clone it.
+The project isn't on NPM yet, so if you want to use the current version you'll have to clone this repository.

 ## 💡 How to use
 To use storytel-api, first install it from NPM: